 This project is a perfect fit for DG Jim's focus on basic education and literacy

 HomeStretch is a non-profit that helps families with school age children who are employed with transitional housing.
 As part of the program they help residents with job skills and their children with tutoring so they can be successful in school.
 Rotary North Fulton and Milton partnered with RRC for this grant that will provide HomeStretch with an onsite computer lab that children will use with their tutors to complete school assignments and further their education.

 While Rotary Youth Exchange has been around for a long time it is just starting in our district as only 50 students have participated thus far.
 We are excited to host our first student this year.
 Ana Clara is from Brazil and will live with 3 different host families in the Roswell High school district.
 We look forward to having Ana Clara as a part of our club and our community this year.

 Job networking is an outreach program at Roswell United Methodist Church that connects job seekers with local area employers that are hiring.
 Job seekers can get the clothes they need to dress for success, take a new LinkedIn headshot, have their resume reviewed, practice interviewing and have a nice dinner.
-Many members of our club volunteer for various roles during the bi-weekly networking event and our club sponsors dinner 4 times a year.
+Many members of our club volunteer for various roles during this virtual event.

 The Rotary Club of Thomasville is sponsoring six students to RYLA this coming June.
 A rising junior from the following schools will be selected.
 C.H.A.R.T., Bishop Hall, Brookwood, Thomas County High School, Scholars Academy and Thomasville High School.
 The selection of students will begin in January and will be completed in March.
 One Hundred and forty four young men and women will receive leadership skills, team activities and develop lasting friendships.